 A student who leaves the College during the semester without completion of the withdrawal process as described above will receive grades of "F" for incomplete courses and may forfeit all fees or deposits paid to the College.

 If a student is asked to withdraw or is dismissed for disciplinary reasons, a "W" will be recorded on the transcript for courses in which the student is enrolled.
 The regular refund policy applies for a student who is dismissed for disciplinary reasons.

-The purpose of a Voluntary Leave of Absence (LOA) is to provide students time away from Wheaton College for treatment of a physical or mental health condition or for an extenuating circumstance, that impairs a student’s ability to function successfully or safely as a member of the Wheaton College community.
+The purpose of a Leave of Absence (LOA) is to provide students time away from Wheaton College for treatment of a physical or mental health condition that impairs a student’s ability to function successfully or safely as a member of the Wheaton College community.
 Students on LOA remain accountable to the Community Covenant as they retain their status as a Wheaton College student.
 Wheaton College has designed this policy to ensure that students are given the individualized consideration and support necessary to address their particular circumstances.
 Please see the Student Development office (SSB 218) for the details of this policy.